VladislavSoren/Otus_BasePython/lessons/les_35_user-authorization_access-rights/README.md

 ## SharedTasks:
 - send mail, when signal `post_save` from Order received
+- send mail, when signal new user is registered

 ## Access restrictions
-- order list for non-authenticated users
+- order list not available for non-authenticated users
+- order details available only for `staff` users
+- only user with permission `delete_order` can delete it
+* also users without this permission cant see `Delete` button

-- donat list for non-authenticated users
+- donat list not available for non-authenticated users
+- donat details available only for `staff` users
+- only user with permission `delete_donat` can delete it
+* also users without this permission cant see `Delete` button

 ## User:
-- registration
+- registration page
--
+- logging page

 ## Project start commands
 Root level: